Career Timeline of Trea Turner: Major Achievements and Milestones

 Discover the career path of Trea Turner, from the first major opportunity to industry-changing achievements.

-Trea Turner is an American professional baseball shortstop currently playing for the Philadelphia Phillies in MLB.
-Before joining the Phillies, he played for the Washington Nationals and the Los Angeles Dodgers.
-Turner also represents the United States on the national baseball team in international competitions.
-Known for his speed and hitting ability, he has established himself as a prominent player in Major League Baseball.
+Trea Turner is a professional baseball shortstop currently playing for the Philadelphia Phillies in MLB.
+He has also played for the Washington Nationals and Los Angeles Dodgers.
+Turner represents the United States internationally.

-In 2002, Jimmy Rollins was the last Phillies shortstop voted by fans to start the All-Star Game, a distinction broken by Turner in 2024.
+In 2002, Jimmy Rollins was the last Phillies shortstop voted by fans to start in the All-Star game, a feat matched by Trea Turner in 2024.

 2011: Drafted by the Pittsburgh Pirates

-In 2011, Trea Turner was drafted by the Pittsburgh Pirates in the 20th round of the MLB draft, but he opted to play college baseball at North Carolina State University.
+In 2011, Trea Turner was drafted by the Pittsburgh Pirates in the 20th round of the MLB draft, but he chose to play college baseball instead.

-On December 19, 2014, the Padres agreed to trade Trea Turner to the Washington Nationals as a player to be named later as part of a three-team trade.
+On December 19, 2014, the San Diego Padres agreed to trade Trea Turner to the Washington Nationals as a player to be named later as part of a three-team trade.

-In 2014, Trea Turner was selected by the San Diego Padres in the first round of the MLB draft.
-He signed on June 13, receiving a $2.9 million signing bonus, and made his professional debut three days later with the Eugene Emeralds.
+In 2014, Trea Turner was drafted by the San Diego Padres with the 13th overall pick, signing for a $2.9 million bonus and debuting with the Eugene Emeralds.

-On June 14, 2015, Trea Turner was sent by the Padres to the Nationals to complete the December trade.
-The Nationals then assigned him to the Harrisburg Senators.
+On June 14, 2015, Trea Turner was traded to the Washington Nationals and assigned to the Harrisburg Senators.

-In June 2015, Trea Turner remained with the Padres organization until mid-June because he was ineligible to be traded for a year after being drafted.
+In June 2015, Trea Turner officially joined the Washington Nationals organization after remaining with the Padres until he was eligible to be traded.

-In 2015, Trea Turner reported to spring training with the Padres and was assigned to the San Antonio Missions of the Class AA Texas League.
+In 2015, Trea Turner was assigned to the San Antonio Missions in the Class AA Texas League, where he showcased his skills before MLB changed its trading rules.

 2015: Traded to the Washington Nationals